Synicalx/synicalx.github.io/_posts/2023-12-06-welcome-to-whatever-this-is.markdown

 ---
 layout: post
-title:  "Welcome to what this is!"
+title:  "Welcome to whatever this is!"
 date:   2023-12-06 13:10:42 +1030
 categories: jekyll update
 ---